Skip to main content

 Writing quality

-• Table of contents is not supported.
+• Table of contents is not generated today.
 If your prompt asks for a TOC, the agent skips it and notes the omission in summary.

-• Long documents (more than 5 pages) are built page-by-page.
-Add “first page preview only” to your prompt if you want a quick draft for review.
+• Long documents (>5 pages) are built page-by-page.
+Specify “first page preview only” if you want a quick iteration.